Related Link Tips for Aspiring Op-Ed Writers By Bret Stephens

 HNN reaches a large number of readers.
-The website attracts some 300,000 unique visitors a month and 10 million hits a month.
+The website attracts hundreds of thousands of readers a month.
+(Page views: Over 300,000 a month.)
 Writing for HNN can help you find an audience for your ideas and publications.

 HNN encourages readers to send in articles for possible publication concerning subjects in their area of expertise.
 Because we need to be able to assure our readers that writers are experts in the areas they discuss, we request that all submissions be accompanied by a resume.

 If you have a book coming out an op ed can be an ideal way to draw attention to it.
 We've found that a good op ed can push readers to buy a book they otherwise would pass up.
 Of course, we'd happily feature the book jacket along with the article (and provide a link to Amazon or whichever website you wish).

 Successful op eds make an argument that takes the reader from point A to point B. They should either tell the reader something new or frame an old issue in a new way.
 Articles may include the author's opinion but primarily serve as vehicles for informed analysis with an emphasis on history.